 The purpose of the employer's liability obligatory insurance is to insure an employee in the event of death or injury whilst at work.
-This product generates income from the insurance and reinsurance premiums less amounts paid to cover claims and expenses incurred by the Group.
+Income from this product is generated from the receipt of insurance and reinsurance premiums less amounts paid to cover claims and expenses incurred by the Company.
 The amount payable to an employee in the event of death or injury is set in accordance with the laws of the Republic of Kazakhstan.
 As a result of the long period that it typically takes to finalise and settle claims for a given accident year, employer's liability is regarded as 'long tail' business.